Overview of This Lesson

 See the Pen CSS Display: Inline/Block by Wendi Jollymore (@ProfWendi) on CodePen.

 Notice that when you change display: block to display: inline for for the nested div element, it flows with the rest of the text content inside the outer <div>.
-It also loses it's top/bottom margin and padding.
+It also loses it's top/bottom margin.
+Also, if you make the screen narrow enough, you'll see the nested DIV overlaps the content of the outer div because the nested DIV has padding that doesn't affect the outer div.

-Now change inline to inline-block and you can see how the top/bottom margins and padding comes back.
+Now change inline to inline-block and you can see how the top/bottom margins and padding comes back, and there's no longer any overlap on a narrow screen.

 The display property has a few other values for more advanced formatting that you can check out in the MDN: display property documentation.